Choosing the Provisioning Model for Image Management

-When scale is a potential decision factor is if you are designing very small and simplistic environment - unless there are some other factors involved (such as provisioning to physical machines), MCS is preferred method for smaller environments (tens of machines).
+When scale is a potential decision factor is if you are designing a small and simplistic environment - unless there are some other factors involved (such as provisioning to physical machines), MCS is the preferred method for smaller environments (tens of machines).

 Recommended mode: MCS for smaller environments, PVS/MCS for larger environments

 Citrix PVS is sensitive to a properly working network environment - whether it’s proper routing/size of packets or stable network connection.
 Because it is using a hybrid UDP traffic, the impact of dropped packets can be substantial, as it requires a repeat of the whole sequence of packets.
 If network performance or stability is a concern, MCS (preferably not using NFS) might be a better approach.

 Recommended mode: MCS if network stability is a concern